-- 1. To form part of a storage container for retention of the wastewater for treatment; - 2.
-To form access to parts of the lagoon; - 3.
-To allow variation in wastewater levels due to wastewater volume changes; and - 4.
-To provide "freeboard".
+1. To form part of a storage container for retention of the wastewater for treatment;

+- 2. To form access to parts of the lagoon;

+- 3. To allow variation in wastewater levels due to wastewater volume changes; and

+- 4. To provide "freeboard".

-The objective of the berm inspection is to make sure excessive leakage does not occur.
+The objective of the berm inspection is to assess the condition of the structure and inspect for leakage.
 Erosion of dikes is mainly caused by wave action and surface runoff.
 Regular monitoring and maintenance are required to control berm erosion.